 While beneficial in certain situations, a living trust is not the ideal approach for everyone to create an estate plan.
 An irrevocable trust may be preferable to a living trust if your primary goal is to lower the number of your assets subject to estate taxes.

 A qualified estate planning attorney can review the situation and determine whether it’s the best approach to accomplish your goals.

 Talk with a North Carolina Attorney About a Revocable Living Trust

 The qualified trust and estate planning lawyers at Brady Cobin Law Group in Raleigh, N.C., can help you identify the tools to accomplish your estate planning goals.
 Attorneys Dan Brady and Andrew J. Cobin are both Board Certified Specialists in estate planning and probate law by the North Carolina State Bar.
 Our attorneys can assist you in determining whether the creation of a revocable living trust offers advantages to you.

 Please don’t hesitate to contact us for a consultation about a revocable living trust.
-Call 919-782-3500 to speak to a living trust lawyer.
+Call 919-782-3500 to speak to a revocable living trusts lawyer.
 Fees for estate administration assistance are legally reimbursable from the estate’s assets.